LucasMeldrum/CART470_CapstoneProject/Lucas' WeeklyJournal/WeeklyJornal.md

 ### Next Steps
 Based on the data, modifications will be done to our lo-fi prototype and we will re-iterate based on user's comments.
 The next step will be to begin implementation of our application after changes are finished.

+# Week 7
+After testing with users, 4 main problems arose.
+I will be finding solutions/changes for problems 2 and 3 found from the user testing documented in Maya's weekly journal.
+After these changes are documented, we can finally begin implementing our app.

+## Problem #2: Graph Readability and Necessity
+### Problem Summary
+Users found the graphs on the stats page hard to read and lacking meaningful information.
+The graphs did not include a Y-axis showing time spent and not all months were labeled on the X-axis.
+Additionally, some users questioned the usefulness of a chart on the home page that could be replaced with a more informative stats graph.

+### Proposed Solutions

+#### 1. Enhance Graph Readability
+- Add a Y-axis that clearly shows the amount of time (hours or minutes) spent.
+- Label all months or weeks on the X-axis for clarity.
+- Include data point markers and hover tooltips that display exact values.
+- Use color coding or subtle shading to distinguish different time periods (e.g., weekdays vs. weekends).

+#### 2. Provide Contextual Information
+- Add a legend explaining what the graph represents (e.g., “Average daily screen time per month”).
+- Include percentage change indicators such as “+12% from last month” to make trends easier to interpret.

+#### 3. Reorganize the Home Page
+- Replace the “Time Spent on Certain Apps” chart with the weekly or monthly screen time graph, which users found more meaningful.
+- Alternatively, allow users to customize what appears on the home page (e.g., choose between “App Usage Breakdown” or “Weekly Screen Time”).

+---

+## 3. The Stats They Always Wanted!

+### Problem Summary
+Users expressed interest in more long-term screen time statistics and trends (months, weeks, years).
+They also wanted the ability to compare stats with friends.
+The “Pickups Per Day” metric was highlighted as a favorite feature that should remain visible across multiple screens.

+### Proposed Solutions

+#### 1. Enable Statistics Sharing Between Friends
+- Add a “Compare Stats” feature to view friends’ summaries (with customizable privacy options).
+- Include a friendly leaderboard or comparison graphs (e.g., “Your average screen time vs. your friends”).

+#### 2. Highlight Key Metrics Like “Pickups Per Day”
+- Display the “Pickups Per Day” metric prominently on the home screen, as well as on the Stats and Friends pages.
+- Optionally include trend indicators showing increases or decreases compared to the previous week.

+#### 3. Personalization
+- Allow users to customize their dashboard, selecting which metrics (e.g., pickups, screen time, app usage) they want to prioritize.